 The pizza at Abondanzza is legend.
 People rave about the crispy wood fired crust and tasty fresh toppings.
 They’re open everyday except Mondays and Thursdays between 4:30pm and 10pm except on Wednesdays when it’s 11:30am – 5pm.
 Except when there’re exceptions.

 Many times we’ve gone within the posted hours, only to find the business closed.
 The small town grapevine being what it is, I’ve heard reasons for closure.
-They include staffing, family, out of dough and fishing.
+They include staffing issues, family outings, being out of dough and ‘a good day for fishing.’

-The other day I met my neighbor coming home from work and carrying a box of Abondanzza pizza.
+The other day I met my neighbor coming home from work, carrying a box of Abondanzza pizza.
 It was just before 5pm.